adilorta/The-Dispersion-Box/README.md

 The theoretical background of the toolbox can be found in following references

 Orta, Adil Han, et al. "A comparative study for calculating dispersion curves in viscoelastic multi-layered plates."
 Composite Strutures (2022): 115779.

 Orta, Adil Han, et al. "Modelling lamb wave propagation in visco-elastic composite plates using a fifth-order plate theory."
 Ultrasonics (2021): 106482.

 Orta, Adil Han, et al. "Novel algorithm for the computation of group and energy velocities of Lamb waves." arXiv (2022): 2205.11390.

+Tutorial of the video can be watched in (https://youtu.be/JGh6Yu-Q-B4).